 On the way to Yosemite National Park from Sacramento or San Francisco, you'll wind through the curvy byways of Tuolumne County.
 Ease off the gas and take a look: There's no big-city skyline, but for cultural sites and natural wonders, this county punches well above its weight class.
 Take time to discover Gold Rush heritage sites, trout-filled rivers, foothill wineries, and a surprisingly sophisticated culinary scene.

 Relive the Gold Rush

 Highway 120 winds up Priest Grade to Groveland and the 1852 Iron Door Saloon, one of California's oldest watering holes.
 Behind the swinging, cast-iron doors, the tavern's ceiling is covered with wadded-up dollar bills.
-Next door, the Groveland Hotel gushes Victorian charm with a modern twist: reclaimed wood platform beds, sleek couches, and luxurious linens.
+Next door, the Groveland Hotel gushes Victorian charm with a modern twist: platform beds made from reclaimed wood, sleek couches, and luxurious linens.